← Back to Case Studies

 ECB application forms drafted across A-IRB, F-IRB, SA, 494d

 CRR Art.
-494d reversions: sovereigns, assimilated, RGLA, PSE, CB
+494d reversions: sovereigns and assimilated, RGLA, PSE, CB

 1 taxonomy